etiennestuder/gradle-jooq-plugin/README.md

 + Running on JDK 9 and higher with all JAXB dependencies already added by the plugin: [here](example/run_jdk9).
 + Running on JDK 11 and higher with manual addition of the annotation API: [here](example/run_jdk11).
 + Configuring the jOOQ code generation via Gradle Kotlin DSL: [here](example/use_kotlin_dsl).
++ Normalize the jOOQ Configuration for better up to date checks: [here](example/normalize_configuration).

 # Changelog
 + 4.1 - Global flag to turn off auto-generation of jOOQ schema source when compiling the containing source set